omniflex-io/omniflex-express-todo-list-boiler/modules/todo-lists/USE_CASES.md

 - Each item can have one discussion thread
 - Discussion is created automatically when needed
 - All list members can participate
+- Discussion creation requires valid list membership

 ### View Messages
-- Members can view all messages in a discussion
+- Only list members can view messages in a discussion
 - Messages are ordered chronologically
 - System shows who posted each message
+- Message access requires valid list membership
+- Message creation requires valid list membership

 ## Access Control